 How to Handle a Negative Review

-Now that you have received the negative review, there are some steps you will want to follow so you can try to recover, and make it a win for the clinic.
-Review these steps with your entire team beforehand; you want to be prepared ahead of time of the steps that need to be followed.
+Now that you have received the negative review, there are some steps you will want to follow so you can try to recover and make it a win for the clinic.
+Review these steps with your entire team beforehand; you want to be prepared ahead of time for the steps that need to be followed.

 Step 1 – Breath

 I know for me, as the owner of a clinic when I receive a negative review, it is like they are attacking my child.
 It hurts, it seems nasty, unfair, and I want to respond in kind.
 Hold on!
 This is the time where you need to understand those feelings are normal, and that is ok, but you now need to take a time-out and accept that you have this negative review.
 You may be angry with the person who made the review, but you may also be angry with your team.
 You may think “whose patient was this?”
 Did they follow all the procedures?
 What did they do that resulted in a negative review!

 Your natural instinct may be to respond as soon as possible but do not.
 You have to remember that most reviews were written a few days prior to their actual posting, you do not need to respond to them just because it is now published.
 I’ve seen reviews written 5 or more days prior to them being posted.
 It is ok to give yourself a day or two to respond.